Whether or not you follow trends, it’s fun to know what’s current and going on in the industry! Let’s dive in to the Interior Design Trends for 2023!

 And that’s the round up for 2023 Interior Design Trends!
 Looking forward to seeing how these play out through this year and beyond, and how I might incorporate some into my own designs!

-If you’d like more Interior Design knowledge, make sure to sign up below to be notified as we share more information about my Elite Decorating Academy, coming out Spring 2023!
+If you’d like more Interior Design knowledge, make sure to join my Elite Decorating Academy!